Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 How to achieve your ideal weight

-If, after you have calculated the weight by age, height and gender, you find that there are a couple of extra pounds, then it's time to think about eliminating them.
+If, after you have calculated your weight by age, height and gender, you find that you have a couple of extra pounds, then it’s time to think about eliminating them.

-Trying to maintain an ideal body weight, you are doing a huge service to your body.
+By trying to maintain your ideal body weight, you are doing your body a huge favor.
 In many developed countries, overweight people make up fifty percent of the total population.
-And every year their number increases exponentially.
-This is an additional, unnecessary burden on the human body.
+And every year their number increases significantly. - This is an additional, unnecessary burden on the human body.
 It affects the joints and internal organs to a greater extent.
-But, nevertheless, it is worth noting that thinness also does not benefit.
+But, nevertheless, it is worth noting that being thin is also not beneficial.
 The golden mean in the matter of weight is what any person needs.

-Once you've made the decision to lose weight, don't try to find a miracle-working fast diet.
-Such does not exist.
-It will not bring benefits, but it is quite capable of weakening the body.
+Once you decide to lose weight, don’t try to find a miracle-working, quick diet.
+There is no such thing.
+It will not bring any benefit, but it is quite capable of weakening the body.
 It is best to lose weight gradually.
-After all, in fact, getting rid of excess weight is not difficult, difficulties appear when trying to maintain it.
+After all, in fact, getting rid of excess weight is not difficult; difficulties arise when trying to maintain it.

-A weight loss method is considered safe, in which you lose from five hundred grams to one kilogram per week.
-If the weight goes off faster, then you burn not only fat, but also muscle fibers.
-And this is absolutely unacceptable.
+A weight loss method in which you lose from five hundred grams to one kilogram per week is considered safe.
+If the weight comes off faster, it means you are burning not only fat, but also muscle fiber.
+And this absolutely cannot be allowed.
 Since with well-developed muscles it is easier to maintain optimal weight.

 Steps to ideal weight:

-• Drink a glass of clean drinking water on an empty stomach, and fifteen minutes before the start of any meal.
+• Drink a glass of clean drinking water on an empty stomach, and fifteen minutes before starting any meal.

 • Don't skip breakfast.
-And no, you shouldn't skip any meal.
+And you shouldn’t skip any meal.
 After all, this way you will get hungry and eat even more next time.
-And, as you know, it is better to eat many times, but a little bit.
+And, as you know, it is better to eat many times, but a little at a time.

 • Try to reduce your fat intake.

-• Come to the store with a prepared shopping list.
-So you will not be tempted to grab something unnecessary and harmful.
+• Come to the store with a shopping list prepared in advance.
+This way you won’t be tempted to grab something unnecessary and harmful.

-• Chew food thoroughly.
-Thus, you not only do not choke, but also get enough faster.
-When eating slowly, the feeling of hunger disappears more quickly.
+• Chew your food thoroughly.
+This way you will not only not choke, but will also get full faster.
+By eating food slowly, the feeling of hunger quickly disappears.

-• If you feel like you haven't eaten enough and need a refill, then the first thing you need to do is take your time.
-Sit for five minutes.
-And then think about whether the feeling of hunger is really so strong.
+• If you feel like you're not full and need more, then the first thing you need to do is take your time.
+Sit for about five minutes.
+And then think about whether the feeling of hunger is really that strong.

 • Eat strictly in the kitchen.
-Never eat while standing or walking.
+Under no circumstances should you eat food while standing or walking.

 • Add a fresh fruit or vegetable to every meal.